msameen99/-videos/README.md

-Here I'll put the source code of my Youtube videos this project contains scenes generated using the library [ManimCommunity](https://github.com/ManimCommunity/manim). the contents of this project are intended only to be used for TheSiGuy videos themselves.
+Here I'll put the source code of my Youtube videos this project contains scenes generated using the library [ManimCommunity](https://github.com/ManimCommunity/manim).
+The contents of this project are intended only to be used for TheSiGuy videos themselves.

 Copyright © 2022 TheSiGuy